 We have three dance semesters throughout the year and during this time we teach multiple genres of dance, ending the fall and spring semesters with a dance recital.
 Our girls generally range between the ages of 5-14 and have been working with us for more than three years.
 Through dance, these girls have an opportunity to build community, develop greater self-esteem and cultivate a love for the arts.

 Creativity in Community

 BJM is always looking for creative ways to engage the girls of our community.
 We have new dance and art workshops quarterly, adapting our ministries to the desire of the families in hopes of expanding and enriching girls' perceptions of creativity.
 Through long term relationship, we have established a safe space for girls to try new ways to express themselves and encounter true freedom in Christ and community.

 Community for Families

 We believe in reaching families through building community.
-We do this through ESL classes and providing care for the children of our ESL students.
-We also provide a space for conversation and friendship with the mothers of our dancers.
+We provide a space for conversation and friendship with the mothers of our dancers.
 Our goal is to cultivate support systems within various immigrant communities.

 We serve a culturally diverse community and we believe in creating programs that are culturally sensitive and relative to the families that we are serving.
 Through programs like our Fitness classes, Parenting classes, Mother’s Brunch, and others, moms can freely engage with themselves, each other, with us and also with the Lord.
 We hope to empower our moms take ownership of the programs, step into leadership and eventually be the voice of their community.